Home / Innovation & Sustainability / EPR data sandbox

 UKFT is closely exploring the implications of extended producer responsibility (EPR) for the UK fashion and textile industry and to incentivise circular economy principles across the supply chain.

-The EPR data sandbox project will see UKFT work with partners including QSA Partners, the British Fashion Council (BFC), the University of Exeter with support from the British Retail Consortium (BRC), and funding from Innovate UK’s NICER programme ‘Circular Economy for SMEs’.
+This included the EPR data sandbox project, which saw UKFT work with partners including QSA Partners, the British Fashion Council (BFC), the University of Exeter with support from the British Retail Consortium (BRC), and funding from Innovate UK’s NICER programme ‘Circular Economy for SMEs’.

 READ THE EPR WHITE PAPER